Riad-Mehedi/CSE-Lab-Courses/README.md

 # CSE-Lab-Courses
-This repository includes coursework, notes, and resources for my university classes.
+This repository contains all my lab course work, assignments, presentations, and other necessary materials related to my Computer Science and Engineering (CSE) lab courses.